pizzamatter/FM-AND-gate-chip-from-example/docs/info.md

 ## How to test

-Test all combinations of A and B
+Test all combinations of A, B

 ## External hardware